dcc-cc3002/final-reality-kohai-of-Javier/README.md

 Characters have minimum value requirements.
 In the constructor of the corresponding class the object Require is used to check if the minimum value requirements are met.
 If they don't, an InvalidStatException is thrown.

+#### Enemy

+An enemy is a special type of character who can not carry weapons and it has a default attack value.

+#### Magical Characters

+Magical characters also have mana points.

 ### Party

 Each party is composed of zero or more characters.
 At the beginning of each turn the program checks whether both the player party and the enemy party have at least one living characters.
 If it is not the case, the combat ends.
 Else, the combat continues.